milano-patel/blurry-loading/readme.md

 ## Blurry Loading

-Blurry Loading animation with image backround using CSS and Javascript.
+Blurry Loading animation with image background using CSS and Javascript.

 ## Live Preview